JetBrains/kotlin-web-site/pages/docs/reference/using-maven.md

 </dependencies>
 ```

+If your project uses [Kotlin reflection](/api/latest/jvm/stdlib/kotlin.reflect.full/index.html) or testing facilities, you need to add the corresponding dependencies as well.
+The artifact IDs are `kotlin-reflect` for the reflection library, and `kotlin-test` and `kotlin-test-junit`
+for the testing libraries.

 ## Compiling Kotlin only source code

 To compile source code, specify the source directories in the <build> tag: